ThePeculiarPotato/alarmfsck/README.md

 your files are unencrypted while closing the program any other way means they are lost forever.

+This is a C++ project utilizing the GTK widget toolkit.

 DEPENDENCIES

 The following development libraries must be installed on your system for the